hpmuthu/AboutCanada/readme.md

 1. Download project
 2. Open it in Android Studio
+3. Select File -> Sync Project with Gradle Files option
-3. Run project to Android Device
+4. Run project to Android Device
-4. See output
+5. See output
-5. Pull to refresh option is also added (kindly check)
+6. Pull to refresh option is also added (kindly check)